Balance Exercise Tips

 Challenge yourself as you progress.
 Start by holding on to a sturdy chair for support.
 With time, see how many seconds you can balance without holding on.
 If you are really steady on your feet, try doing the exercise with your eyes closed.

-Exercises that improve your balance also include lower body strength exercises, such as back leg raises, side leg raises, and hip extensions.
+Exercises that will improve your balance includes lower body strength exercises, such as back leg raises, side leg raises, and hip extensions.

 The exercises on the Balance Exercise Page can improve your balance even more if you change your exercises as you progress.
 For example, if you think you have advanced beyond beginner, try the intermediate exercises on the Balance Exercise Page.
 Use a Bosu ball to keep it interesting they are a lot of fun!